Senior Rehabilitation Center in Redding, CT

 Care that gets you back to living the life you love

 Short-term rehabilitation is the necessary transition following surgery, accident or illness that prepares you to get back to the lifestyle you love.
 Ridge Crest at Meadow Ridge in Redding, Connecticut, offers short-term rehabilitation services in a skilled nursing setting to deliver highly effective care and help you recover as quickly as possible.

 Nothing’s better than being at home, but when getting there requires a stay in a short-term rehabilitation center, you’ll find Ridge Crest’s spacious, private and semiprivate living areas and gracious hospitality to be the next best thing.
-Physical, occupational and speech therapies are available to help you gain strength, balance, dexterity and independence that will enable you to return home.
+Physical, occupational, speech and respiratory therapies are available to help you gain strength, balance, dexterity and independence that will enable you to return home.

 Mr. and Mrs. Bradley's Story